nthState/Haptrix/docs/Markdown/Export.md

 ### Export to *.AHAP File

-The default option Haptrix supports is writing to AHAP files directly, these are the files which are supported natively by iOS
+The default option Haptrix supports is writing to AHAP files directly, these are the files which are supported natively by iOS.
+You can optionally pretty print the output so that you get nicely formatted JSON